-- 1. Access level three functions that are relevant to zones temporarily use the Zone Fault lights to show which zones have been programmed for that function.
-This means any fault or disablement indication is suppressed until the programming of the relevant function is complete. - 2.
-When the panel's lid is removed, it is still possible to access the panel's authorised user control, i.e. access level 2.
-This is done by entering the 2 1 4 3 entry code or, by turning the keyswitch to the 'I' position).
-For detailed information on the authorised user controls, please refer to the separate User Manual / Log Book.
+- 1. Access level 3 functions that are relevant to zones temporarily use the Zone Fault lights to show which zones have been programmed for that function.
+This means any fault or disablement indication is suppressed until the programming of the relevant function is complete. - When the panel's lid is removed, it is still possible to access the panel's authorised user control, i.e. access level 2.
+This is done by entering the 2 1 4 3 entry code or, by turning the keyswitch to the 'l' position).
+For detailed information on the authorised user controls, please refer to the separate User Manual / Log Book. - 3.
+'SYSTEM FAULT', 'REPEATER FAULT', 'HEAD OUT', 'OPEN CIRCUIT' and 'SHORT CIRCUIT' options are for fault diagnosis purposes, as detailed on pages 18 to 22.